danklotz/openNotes/micro-reviews.md

 - *Spiegelhalter (2019): The Art of Statistics.* Well written.
 Explains a lot.
 - *Stigler (1990) The History of Statistics.* Great read.
 Very interesting.
 - 🎭 *Taleb (2007): Fooled by Randomness.* A gem.
-- 🎭 *Taleb (2016): The Bed of Procstes.* My favorite book by Taleb and a great influence on my thinking.
+- 🎭 *Taleb (2016): The Bed of Procustes.* My favorite book by Taleb and a great influence on my thinking.
 - *Tufte (2006) Beautiful Evidence.* Very good.
 Inspiring.
 - *Vehlmann & Bodart (2005) Green Manor II* Very witty.
 Fun and easy read.
 - *White et al. (1993) Complexity and Chaos.* Not sure what to think about this *thing*.
 Definitely not my pair of shoes.